Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

 The **Expert** level unlocks several advanced configuration categories.
 Users at this level gain access to the BusyBox applets menu, allowing fine-grained control over which shell utilities are included in the firmware.
 The shared libraries menu becomes visible, enabling selection of additional runtime libraries that packages may depend upon.
 Toolchain configuration options appear, providing the ability to override firmware source locations and compiler settings.
 Kernel modules selection is exposed, allowing addition of extra kernel functionality.
 Additionally, various firmware-specific options and hardware-level configuration become accessible.

 The **Developer** level is intended for Freetz-NG contributors and advanced users who need access to unstable or experimental features.
 This level exposes packages that are still under development or not yet thoroughly tested across all device models.
-The Developer level for instance reveals BusyBox utilities for UBI filesystem management (ubiattach, ubidetach, ubimkvol, and similar tools) as well as low-level NAND flash utilities.
 A prominent warning is displayed when selecting this level to remind users that Developer features may be unstable or cause issues.

 When writing test configurations or creating packages, understanding these levels is important for setting appropriate visibility.
 Packages and options that require advanced knowledge or may cause issues if misconfigured should be gated behind `FREETZ_SHOW_EXPERT` or `FREETZ_SHOW_DEVELOPER` dependencies in their `Config.in` files.